Online Graduate Certificate in Cybercrime

 - Police Officer

-Learn digital forensics by working closely with award-winning faculty and criminal justice professionals.
+Learn how to conduct digital forensics investigations by working closely with award-winning faculty and criminal justice professionals.

-Our post-baccalaureate cybercrime certificate is the only one of its kind offered in the region, with coursework including digital forensics, laws governing the internet and cyber ethics.
-It supplements a baccalaureate degree in a relevant field from an accredited four-year institution.
+Our graduate cybercrime certificate is the only one of its kind offered in the region, with coursework focusing on digital forensics and laws governing the internet.
+The certificate supplements a baccalaureate degree in a relevant field from an accredited four-year institution.

-Students may optionally choose to take applied digital forensics courses offered in person at our Armstrong campus in Savannah.
+Students may optionally choose to take applied digital forensics courses offered in-person at our Armstrong campus in Savannah or online.

 Do You Have Questions?
 Contact Us!